 is " a treasure and inspiration for our time" (Roshi Joan Halifax); "superbly written, stirring" (Roshi Eve Myonen Marko); "fascinating" (Dr. Anne Monius, Harvard University); "a book to be treasured" (Rabbi Rami Shapiro); "insightful....excellent" (Publishers Weekly).

 Kanji also has released an acclaimed retrospective of poems from throughout his literary career:

-The Constant Yes of Things.
+The Constant Yes of Things

 Customer reviews: "A stunning poetic landscape, exquisitely crafted"; "breathtaking"; "a truly original voice, poignant, fresh, and inspiring."

-Coming in autumn of 2020, a new volume of poems:
+Out now: a new volume of poems:

 Paintings of Rice Cakes Satisfy Hunger

 "A mature work by an important American Buddhist poet.
 Lyrical, tough, and illuminating...."